Ioannis Bourousis

-Bourousis was on the senior Greek national team that won the gold medal at 2005 EuroBasket in Serbia, and he also played an instrumental role as Greece won the bronze medal at the 2009 EuroBasket.
-He was also a member of the Greek national teams that finished in fourth place at the 2007 EuroBasket, and in fifth place at the 2008 Summer Olympics.
+Bourousis was on the senior Greek national team that won the gold medal at 2005 FIBA EuroBasket in Serbia, and he also played an instrumental role as Greece won the bronze medal at the 2009 FIBA EuroBasket.
+He was also a member of the Greek national teams that finished in fourth place at the 2007 FIBA EuroBasket, and in fifth place at the 2008 Summer Olympics.
 The indoor basketball arena Giannis Bourousis Karditsa New Indoor Arena, which is located in Karditsa, Greece, is named after him, in his honor.

 Early years and youth career

 Bourousis originally began his athletic career training to be a professional swimmer, but he grew too tall for the sport, and so he took up playing basketball, at the age of 18.
 He began playing basketball as a member of the youth clubs of the Greek club G.S.
 Karditsas.

 Professional career

-Bourousis began his professional career in the year 2001, with AEK Athens of the Greek Basket League.
+Bourousis began his professional career in the year 2001, with AEK Athens of the Greek Basketball League.
 In 2006, he transferred to FC Barcelona of the Spanish ACB League.
 Later that same year, he joined the Greek EuroLeague club Olympiacos Piraeus.

 In 2009, he was offered a 3-year $12 million contract by the NBA club the San Antonio Spurs.
 However, he turned down San Antonio's offer, and instead signed a 3-year contract extension with Olympiacos worth €5.1 million euros net income.
 The contract contained a €1 million buyout amount, which could only be used to sign with an NBA team.
 After 5 years with Olympiacos, the club decided to terminate his contract.

 In the summer of 2011, just weeks before signing with Olimpia Milano, Bourousis was involved in a doping-related media controversy in Greece, after an unrelated football match-fixing probe of his (then future) father-in-law, Makis Psomiadis.
-However, Bourousis was quickly cleared of any suspected wrongdoing, after he submitted to drug testing for FIBA protocols, which are overseen by the World Anti-Doping Agency, in order to be cleared to play with the Greek national team at the 2011 EuroBasket.
+However, Bourousis was quickly cleared of any suspected wrongdoing, after he submitted to drug testing for FIBA protocols, which are overseen by the World Anti-Doping Agency, in order to be cleared to play with the Greek national team at the 2011 FIBA EuroBasket.

 On July 6, 2011, Bourousis agreed to a two-year contract with the Italian A League club Olimpia Milano.
 In July 2013, Bourousis signed a contract with the Spanish League club Real Madrid.
 With Real Madrid, Bourousis won the Spanish Supercup title in 2013, and the Spanish King's Cup title in 2014.
 In the summer of 2014, Real Madrid picked up their team option to keep him in the club for one more season.